 Founded and constructed in 1867 in Harford County, Maryland, the McComas Institute, also known as Mountain School, was built two years following the establishment of the U.S. Freedmen’s Bureau which provided aid to former enslaved blacks and poor whites in the South in the wake of the U.S. Civil War.
 Located in Joppa, Maryland, the school was one of three Freedmen’s Bureau schools in Harford County.
 The other two schools were Hosanna School in Darlington, and Greenspring School in Webster.

-The Freedmen’s Bureau provided financial assistance for construction to McComas Institute, and continued to provide financial support until the Bureau was abolished in 1872.
-This same year, the Harford County Board of School Commissioners took over operations and partnered with the nearby congregation Mount Zion Methodist Church which under the leadership of Rev. Peter Bishop, had provided the labor for the construction and held the title to the facility.
-Church members made up a significant portion of the Institute’s Board of Directors until the school eventually closed in 1939.
+The Freedmen’s Bureau provided financial assistance for construction to McComas Institute, and it continued to provide financial support until the Bureau was abolished in 1872.
+That same year, the Harford County Board of School Commissioners assumed operations and partnered with the nearby congregation Mount Zion Methodist Church, which had provided the labor for the construction and held the title to the facility.
+Church members made up a significant portion of the Institute’s board of directors until the school eventually closed in 1939.
 Afterwards the building was used by Mount Zion to hold Sunday school classes and church and community events.

-McComas Institute, was home to a number of pioneering black educators in the state of Maryland including Mrs. Alma Mae Dorsey Nelms.
-In the late 1930s she served as the sole teacher at McComas Institute instructing grades one through seven.
-Local Civil Rights activist and Harford County educator, Janice East Morehead Grant, who was taught at McComas by Mrs. Nelms, described her teacher as someone who educated “78 students comprising 7 grades [after walking] miles in the cold, making fires in a potbellied stove, and carrying water for us to drink.”
+McComas Institute was home to a number of pioneering black educators in the state of Maryland, including Mrs. Alma Mae Dorsey Nelms.
+In the late 1930s, she served as the sole teacher at McComas Institute, instructing grades one through seven.
+Local civil rights activist and Harford County educator, Janice East Morehead Grant, a former student of Mrs. Nelms, noted that her teacher educated “78 students comprising 7 grades [after walking] miles in the cold, making fires in a potbellied stove, and carrying water for us to drink.”